If you wish to donate, or volunteer with CKSL, write to us at firstname.lastname@example.org

-All our programs are open to all and on a donation only basis.
-We have a quiet colorful temple which is open on the weekends for lectures and structured courses.
+Choe Khor Sum Ling (CKSL) is a centre for the study and practice of Buddhism from the Tibetan Mahayana tradition.
+We’re located in Southern India, in the Bengaluru city of Karnataka.
+We have a quiet colorful temple which is open for lectures and structured courses.
 The use of our well-stocked library of Dharma books for loan is open to all.

 CKSL is affliated with FPMT – website: fpmt.org.
 If a centre is affiliated with FPMT, it means that the centre follows the spiritual direction of Lama Zopa Rinpoche.
 It means that the centre uses FPMT’s educational programs and material, created in the unique lineage of Lama Yeshe and Lama Zopa Rinpoche.

 CKSL was founded by local students, after His Holiness the Dalai Lama requested one of His most devoted disciples, Lama Zopa Rinpoche, to support a Buddhist centre.
 Since then FPMT registered teachers have been coming weekly to CKSL to teach and lead our spiritual program.

 Born in Virginia, USA, Geshe Tenzin Legtsok has a Bachelor of Arts from Kenyon College- Ohio.
 In his quest for the ‘most happy and meaningful life’, Geshe la majored in philosophy during college, which gradually led to his study of meditation and philosophy with teachers among the exiled Tibetan communities in India and Nepal.
 Geshe Legtsok ordained as a Buddhist monk with His Holiness The XIV Dalai Lama in 2001.
 Geshe la is currently completing his studies at Sera Jey Monastery and a senior Teacher at CKSL.